Co-dfns/Co-dfns/README.md

 These specialized functions return the type of the resulting array computation as their return value.

-#### codfns.BSO

-    Path ← codfns.BSO Name

-Given the `Name` used as the left argument to `Fix`, it will give back the path to the primary Co-dfns compilation object.
-This is useful for doing manual linking into the compilation object using `⎕NA`.

 #### codfns.MKA

     Codfns_Array ← Name codfns.MKA Array